Do you want to know or see what artificial intelligence is like?

 Who tests smoke alarms at their home once every month?

 9 out of 10 people with smoke alarms in their homes don’t carry out this test.

 Don’t expect me to answer that.
 But I can say that Nest Protect is capable of testing itself by itself and with it no one really needs to do any monthly testing.

 The power of artificial intelligence.

 We all move around from one location to another, don’t we?

 I think most people (99.9%) do.

-For really short distance most of us would make use of our LEGedes Benz and for long distance, some of us will choose to go by an airplane, train (or the Boring Company’s Hyperloop).
+For really short distances most of us would make use of our LEGedes Benz and for long distances, some of us will choose to go by airplane, train (or the Boring Company’s Hyperloop).

 About the Hyperloop, Musk and his team are yet to get it ready, so we can go from place to place underground.

 The point: Transportation is an integral part of our world, whether it is the transportation of goods or of people.
 And Artificial intelligence is becoming an integral part of contemporary transportation systems.